 Ōkouchi goes on to discuss that, in a period of depression, the workers return to the farm and in prosperity they go out for work in the factories.
 Therefore, the farm villages were, so to say, a pool of the disguised unemployment which swelled during depressions and decreased during prosperity.
 His theory assumes the persistent existence of the reserve army in farm villages, and ignores a possibility that an exodus of farm labor might result in the disintegration of farm villages.
 In this sense, his theory is in line with the so-called "Kōzaha" Marxian thinking.
-In other words, the relics of semi-seigniorial relations in rural viilages and government regulations for maintaining the pre-capitalistic landownership prevented the complete disintegration of the peasant.
-Consequently, in Ōkouchi's theoretical framework, he could not but set up a kind of relief valve, the "household-supplementing type" labor, which goes out to other industries during prosperous periods and returns during periods of depression, whereby the rigidity of the institutional structure of villages is maintained and a complete exodus of the farm peasants is prevented.
-This way of thinking was confronted by another stream of Japanese Marxists, the so-called "Rōnōha," which has viewed the disintegration of the peasants and their exodus from their farms as necessary consequences of the permeation of the money economy.
+In other words, the relics of semi-seigniorial relations in rural villages and government regulations for maintaining the pre-capitalistic landownership prevented the complete disintegration of the peasant.
+Consequently, in Ōkouchi's theoretical framework, he could not but set up a kind of relief valve, the "household-supplementing type" labor, which goes out to other industries during prosperous periods and returns during periods of depression, whereby the rigidity of the institutional structure of villages is maintained and a complete stream of Japanese Marxists, the so-called "Rōnōha," which has viewed the disintegration of the permeation of the money economy.